-The University's main campus is located in Kingston upon Hull on the north bank of the Humber Estuary in East Yorkshire.
-It is one of only a handful of universities on the east coast of England and is the primary provider of higher education in its hinterland in Hull and the Humber region, the East Riding of Yorkshire, Scarborough and North Yorkshire, North Lincolnshire and North-East Lincolnshire.
-The University is currently working with a partner institution to develop a new delivery model for its Scarborough Campus which will ensure that the campus continues to contribute to Scarborough's educational needs and aspirations.
-In 2014/15, the University had more than 16,300 students, with a further 2,300 studying through collaborative provision at validated partner institutions.
-Its annual turnover is circa £180 million, and the University has more than 2,500 members of staff.
+The University's main campus is located in Kingston upon Hull In its 2015/16 QAA Higher Education Review, the University on the north bank of the Humber Estuary in East Yorkshire.
+It is received a commendation for the enhancement of student learning one of only a handful of universities on the east coast of England opportunities and was judged as meeting in full the expectations and is the primary provider of higher education in its hinterland relating to academic standards, the quality of student learning in Hull and the Humber region, the East Riding of Yorkshire, opportunities and the quality of information about student learning opportunities .
+Areas of good practice highlighted by the reviewers Scarborough and North Yorkshire, North Lincolnshire and North-East Lincolnshire.
+The University is currently working with a partner included the embedding of employability into the curriculum institution to develop a new delivery model for its Scarborough and new approaches to learning and teaching, the contribution Campus which will ensure that the campus continues to contribute of the £28-million Brynmor Jones Library redevelopment to the to Scarborough's educational needs and aspirations.
+In 2014/15, enhancement of learning support for students and the effective the University had more than 16,300 students, with a further 2,300 partnership working between professional services and academic studying through collaborative provision at validated partner teams. institutions.
+Its annual turnover is circa £180 million, and the Among the University's most well-known achievements University has more than 2,500 members of staff.